malcolm-kee/intro-to-react-js/instructions/03-react-tooling-part1/react-tooling-part1.md

 ![npm logo](npm.png)

 - npm is the package manager for NodeJS.
-It is prepackaged together with NodeJS so you usually download them together.
 - It hosts packages for NodeJS and all the packages for front-end. npm has a command-line tool, called `npm` as well.
+The command-line tool is prepackaged together with NodeJS so you usually download them together.
 - `npm` allows you to install code from npm registry which are the open-source projects that you can use in your project.
 When you run `npm install react`, it will download the latest version of React in npm registry to your project.
+(Don't do this yet)

 In order to start an npm project, run `npm init` at the root of your project folder.
 It will ask you a few questions.
 If you don't know the answer or don't care, just hit Enter, you can always update it later by editing `package.json` file.